Career Options in Foreign Language

 Translators and interpreters work to convey knowledge and information from speakers or writers of one language to audiences who speak another.
 Translators typically work with written texts while interpreters work with spoken, usually real-time conversations and speeches.

 This job requires perfect knowledge of at least two languages, sharp wits and an energetic personality.
-The BLS projects job demand for these professions to increase by 46% from 2012-2022, which is significantly faster than average.
-The median salary for these workers in 2013 was $42,420.
+The BLS projects job demand for these professions to increase by 18% from 2016-2026, which is much faster than average.
+The median salary for these workers in 2017 was $47,190.

 As businesses and corporations continue expanding their reach beyond U.S. borders, they sometimes need to employ foreign workers.
 While necessary, this can cause disruptions in communication.
 For example, foreign workers may not be able to use company software until it is translated into their native tongue.
 Cultural issues such as local customs, taboos or religious practices can also give rise to miscommunication.
 For these reasons, multinational companies are increasingly turning to localization and cultural consultants to facilitate communication.